ShahriyarShawon/my-arch-scripts/README.md

 - set hostname
 - set time zone
 - edit /etc/locale.gen and uncomment en_US.UTF-8 UTF-8
+  and any other locales that are needed
-- set passwd
+- set passwd with `passwd` command

 ## What to do after chroot
-- install a desktop environment
+- install a desktop environment (xfce is in the chroot)
 - install base-devel if you want to use aur (you probably do)